Jpkmn/advanced_python_team_A/README.md

   - Release memory (done)
   - Use garbage collector as a memory management technique
   - Data Format: save in memory-efficient ways (Parquet, Pickle, Feather instead of csv)
+  - Optional: Memory_profiler to see how much memory which each line of code needs

 Deliverables:
 - Code